djinna/docpad.gwenbell.com/src/documents/index.html.md

 title: 'Stream'
 ---

+<p class="lead"><i class="icon-quote-left icon-large"></i> 7 Feb 2013 | [Just watched this](http://www.youtube.com/watch?v=wxDBF3OOaRA).
+It's like having all the Node peeps you've come [to know and love in the room with you!</p>

-<p class="lead"><i class="icon-quote-left icon-large"></i> 7 February 2013 | Just watched a dozen robins descend on the area where I spotted a toad yesteray.
+7 February 2013 | Just watched a dozen robins descend on the area where I spotted a toad yesteray.
 Hope he made it.
-Also, to celebrate upcoming Spring, here's a new piece on maximizing your [digital environs](/posts/digitalenvironment)!</p>
+Also, to celebrate upcoming Spring, here's a new piece on maximizing your [digital environs](/posts/digitalenvironment)!

 5 February 2013 | Early morning site work, tightening up [about page](/pages/about), listening to [soul](https://new.myspace.com/gwenbell/mixes)